elvismello/galstep/README.md

 ## Disclaimer

-Feel free to use this code in your work, but please link this page in your paper.
+Feel free to use this code in your work, but please link [Ruggiero's page](https://github.com/ruggiero/clustep) in your paper.